Advert for the Move to Australia Directory

 It’s exhausting not knowing how everything works.
 When we first moved, trying to get my head around things like the tax system, pensions and family benefits were all draining.
 It’s easier now but things still flummox me sometimes.

 Moving abroad has eaten up a massive chunk of equity from our home.
 The actual move (visas, flights, shipping, insurance and agent fees) was only part of the cost (find out how much it cost us here).
-Buying two cars (we could get away with only one in the UK), insuring them both, taking on a rental, paying the bond, living for two months with no income and replacing all of the things we gave away, threw away or gave to charity shops – it all added up to A LOT of money.
+Buying two cars (we could get away with only one in the UK as I walked everywhere), insuring them both, taking on a rental, paying the bond, living for two months with no income and replacing all of the things we gave away, threw away or gave to charity shops – it all added up to A LOT of money.
 I daren’t even think about how much it cost us.
 I know it’s an investment into our future, so it hasn’t been wasted, but it is still scary.

 Making friends is tiring.
 Yes, it’s also exciting and fun, but sometimes it would be lovely to go out for a glass of wine with an old friend that I know inside out and have a natter, or take the kids to the park with my mum friends who’ve known the kids since they were babies.
 Making new friends involves effort – it’s totally worth that effort, but starting from scratch and building a network is hard and it takes time.
 Two years in and I feel like I now have a lovely little circle of friends but in the beginning it was tough.

 I miss being able to buy things online and get free postage.
 Postage here when you buy things online can be so high that it actually makes me laugh.
 Instead of getting free postage if you spend over X amount (as often happens in the UK), here you often get charged more the more items you buy.
-It makes Christmas shopping a real hassle as you have to actually go around the shops instead, although at least the shops here don’t get crazy busy like they do in the UK so it isn’t too bad.
+It makes Christmas shopping a real hassle as you have to actually go around the shops instead, although at least the shops here don’t get as crazy busy as do in the UK so it isn’t too bad.

 Brisbane any day